pymupdf/PyMuPDF/docs/page.rst

       .. note::

          1. Be aware that :meth:`Page.get_images` may contain "dead" entries i.e. images, which the page **does not display**.
-This is no error, but thus intended by the PDF creator.
+This is no error, but intended by the PDF creator.
 No exception will be raised in this case, but an infinite rectangle is returned.
+You can avoid this from happening by executing :meth:`Page.clean_contents` before this method.
          2. The image's "transformation matrix" is defined as the matrix, for which the expression ``bbox / transform == fitz.Rect(0, 0, 1, 1)`` is true, lookup details here: :ref:`ImageTransformation`.

    .. index::